top of page

 After shots were fired at Lexington and Concord in 1775, Morris' political inclinations superseded his business interests, though they were often intertwined.
 Although a less radical member of the Continental Congress, he became instrumental in smuggling gunpowder, directing privateers and the new Continental navy, banking and the financing of the Revolution, and working on trade agreements with other countries.
 Morris supported reconciliation with Great Britain, but he ended up signing the Declaration of Independence in 1776 and the Articles of Confederation in 1781.
 He completed the trifecta in 1787 by being one of the 36 signers of the United States Constitution as part of the seven-member Pennsylvania delegation.
 Roger Sherman of Connecticut is the only other founder to sign all three.

 In 1788 Morris purchased Springettsbury Manor from John Penn Jr. and built his country estate "The Hills" on its western edge, now the site of Lemon Hill Mansion.
 Morris returned to business ventures after 1790, at times speculating in risky land and business ventures.
 One of these ventures was the Delaware and Schuylkill Canal Company, chartered in 1791 with Morris as its president.
 The plan of this company and another that Morris headed was to connect Philadelphia and Pittsburgh by canal and cart.
+A canal was proposed from the Schuylkill River to the Delaware River just north of the City boundary, which was then Vine Street.
+Another canal would be constructed along the Schuylkill River north to Reading, Pennsylvania, and then north and west to the Susquehanna River.
 Morris and his speculating investors spent $440,000 (today about $15 million) before giving up, hindered by the financial panics of 1792 and 1797 and the yellow fever epidemic of 1793.
 Morris ended up in debtors' prison from February 1798 to August 1801, at which time he was released still owing $3 million to his creditors.
 He died destitute in 1806 in Philadelphia and was buried in Christ Church Burying Ground.
 His body rests in the family vault of Bishop William White, his brother-in-law.

 springettsbury manor 1774 map loc.png